 Do not go back and correct mistakes in real time.
 When sight-reading, keep moving forward at a steady tempo even if you miss a note.
 Going back breaks the flow and trains a stop-and-start habit.
 You can always revisit problem measures afterward.

 Reading sheet music is a skill that rewards consistent practice.
-Music Genius helps build foundational fluency with games like Name the Key for rapid key signature identification and Build the Scale for learning the notes in every major and minor scale — the building blocks you will encounter on every page of sheet music.
+Music Genius helps build foundational fluency with Sight Read for note-name recognition, Name the Key for rapid key signature identification, and Build the Scale for the notes in every major and minor scale — the building blocks you will encounter on every page of sheet music.
+Pair this with Reading the Treble Clef and Note Values & Time Signatures to go deeper on the individual pieces.

 PRACTICE WHAT YOU LEARNED